soo89/Rainbow-SSD/README.md

    * The number of channels in a layer is increased efficiently
    * The proposed network is suitable for sharing weights in the classifer network for different scales, resulting in a single classifier network

-For mare details, please refer to our [arXiv paper](https://arxiv.org/abs/1705.09587)
+For more details, please refer to our [arXiv paper](https://arxiv.org/abs/1705.09587)